 Residents may request to change the size of their cart.
 After a review of the materials in the cart (no yard waste is allowed), Vierkant Disposal will change the size one time in a 12-month period.
 To make such a request, call Vierkant at 612-922-2505.

 The standard size of the organics carts being delivered to homes is 35 gallons – the smallest available.

 No. Plastic bags are not compostable and are a contaminant.
 You risk turning an entire load of compostable material into garbage if you use plastic bags.
 Use bags labeled “BPI-certified compostable.”
-These bags can be purchased at retail locations such as Ace Hardware, Lunds & Byerlys, Target or Whole Foods.
+These bags can be purchased at retail locations such as Jerry’s Do it Best Hardware, Cub and your local co-op.

 The City of Edina selected Vierkant Disposal for city-wide collection based on their low price and reputation as a trash hauler.
 They can be reached at 612-922-2505.